How to Create and Manage Shortcode Global Passwords

 This feature is applied for both shortcode “global” and “inline” passwords.

-How to manage shortcode global passwords
+How to manage shortcode PCP passwords

 The PCP passwords feature also comes with an easy-to-use interface allowing you to create unlimited passwords and manage all of them in one place.
 You will have full control over your passwords, including (de)activating or deleting, as well as restricting passwords by usages, time, and user roles.